Coherent Audio-Visual Editing via Conditional Audio Generation Following Video Edits: Proposed method

 \subsection{Hierarchical acoustic feature extraction}

 \paragraph{Motivation.} To preserve the acoustic structure of the source audio, we need to extract this information from it.
 In our setting, the feature representation should satisfy the following three properties: \begin{itemize} \item The feature effectively represents the acoustic structure information. \item The feature is robust to semantic changes during editing, ensuring it remains informative for generating the edited audio. \item The feature can be extracted at multiple levels of detail, enabling control over the amount of preserved structural information. \end{itemize} A common choice to extract audio features would be using a pretrained model.
-However, such a model generally does not satisfy the second property, as they are typically trained to be sensitive to differences in audio semantics (e.g., CLAP~\citep{elizalde2023clap}).
+However, such a model generally does not satisfy the second property, as they are typically trained to be sensitive to differences in audio semantics (e.g., CLAP~\cite{elizalde2023clap}).
+As a result, when used as “structure” features, they tend to overly preserve the original semantic content of the source audio (e.g., specific sound identities), which hinders semantic edits and can cause the editing to fail.
 In addition, extracting semantic features at a specified level of detail is challenging, which conflicts with the third property.
 Consequently, we design simpler statistical features of audio signals that satisfy all three properties.
-Statistical features, such as loudness, are less sensitive to semantic changes in audio content, making them more reliable for preserving structural information~\citep{garcia2025sketch2sound}.
+Statistical features, such as loudness, are less sensitive to semantic changes in audio content, making them more reliable for preserving structural information~\cite{garcia2025sketch2sound}.